abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 +++

 ## Spring
-Released in 2003, Spring framework offerred a lightweight alternative to Java Enterprise Edition (JEE or J2EE) and moved away from EJBs (Enterprise Java Beans) to Java components like POJOs (Plain Old Java Objects).
+Released in 2003, Spring framework offerred a lightweight alternative to Java Enterprise Edition (JEE or J2EE) Servlets and moved away from EJBs (Enterprise Java Beans) to Java components like POJO Beans and provided Annotations.

-Biggest features were - **Dependency Injection (DI)** and **Aspect-oriented programming (AOP)**.
+Biggest features were - **Dependency Injection (DI)** (IoC) and **Aspect-oriented programming (AOP)**.

-But, Spring was heavy in terms of configuration.
-There was just too much configs.
-Spring 3.0 introduced Java based configs as an alternative to XML based configs but still there was too much config and redundancy.
+But Spring was heavy in terms of configuration.
+There was just too much manually written XML configs.
+Spring 3.0 introduced Java code based configs as an alternative to XML based configs but still there was too much config and redundancy.
 This lead to _development friction_.

 ## Spring Boot
 Released in 2014, Spring Boot is a framework based on Spring which differs in below core aspects:
 1. **Automatic Configuration**: common tasks are automatically handled by Spring Boot, like bean creation and component scanning
-2. **Starter Dependencies**: transitive dependencies
+2. **Starter Dependencies**: facet-based transitive dependencies
 3. **Spring Boot CLI**: unconventional way of developing (using Groovy) (much like Python's Flask)
 4. **Actuator**: to look at internals of a spring boot application during runtime